This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Extra liquids may be needed.
 Ask how much liquid your child should drink each day.
 If you breastfeed, continue to breastfeed your baby.
 Good liquids to drink include water or fruit juice.
 Your child may need an oral rehydrating solution (ORS).
 This is a drink that contains the right amount of salt, sugar, and minerals in water.

-- A nasogastric (NG) tube or IV may be needed if your child cannot drink liquids or his dehydration is severe.
+- A nasogastric (NG) tube or IV may be needed if your child cannot drink liquids or the dehydration is severe.
 Liquids can be given through an NG tube that is put in through the nose and down into the stomach.

 What can I do to prevent the spread of a rotavirus infection?